NLnetLabs/rotonda-doc/manual/source/manual-page.rst

 Instead of providing all options on the command line, they can also be provided through a configuration file.
-Such a file can be selected through the :option:`-c` option.
+Such a file can be selected through the ``-c`` option.
 If no configuration file is specified this way but a file named :file:`$HOME/.rotonda.conf` is present, this file is used.

 The configuration file is a file in TOML format.
 In short, it consists of a